 The Raspberry Falls HOA has an elected Board of Directors comprised of volunteer homeowners.
 The Board provides direction to a professional management company the HOA employs.
 Each homeowner pays an annual fee and abides by the covenants of the homeowners association.
-Please see the Contact page for how to contact the management company or the Board.
+Please see the Contact page to contact the management company or the Board.